fdelgadodelapuente/fdelgadodelapuente.github.io/research/h2o.md

 # **Anthropogenic Deformation**

-HUman activity can induce deformation in the crust in response to fluid extraction among other factors.
-These deformation signals can be measured from the space with InSAR.
+Human activity can induce deformation in the crust triggered by fluid extraction among other factors.
+These deformation signals can be measured from the space with InSAR and its impact over groundwater resources and infrastructure monitored.

 <img style="float: center;" src="/images/alos2salar.jpg">